Artist Statement

 Copyright © 2025 Fogue Studios & Gallery - All Rights Reserved.

-Leonardo Lanzolla's solo show is open the whole of February.
-We are open 12-5pm Thurs-Sunday.
+We are open 12-5pm Wednesday-Sunday.
 Free parking!